Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Abstract

 \section{Abstract}

 We give a proof of the parabolic/singular Koszul duality for the category O of affine Kac-Moody algebras.
 The main new tool is a relation between moment graphs and finite codimensional affine Schubert varieties.
 We apply this duality to $q$-Schur algebras and to cyclotomic rational double affine Hecke algebras.
+This yields a proof of a conjecture of Chuang-Miyachi relating the level-rank duality with the Ringel-Koszul duality of cyclotomic rational double affine Hecke algebras.